yunpengn/BubbleHero/README.md

         - When a shooted bubble collides with the side wall (left or right), I expect a reflection happens.
 In other words, the (horizontal component of the) moving direction of the bubble should reverse.
         - When a shooted bubble collides with the top wall, I expect it to stop moving and snap to the nearest empty cell.
         - Following above, after snapping to the nearest empty cell, normal behavior should happen if it collides with any other static bubble.
+    - Test bomb bubble: When a launched bubble touches a bomb, I expect the burst effect to be seen on all neighbors of the bomb (after which they will disappear), and hear an explosion sound effect.
+    - Test lightning bubble: When a launched bubble touches a lightning bubble, I expect all bubbles on the same row to disappear.
+Also, there is a blinky white line on the same height as the center of the lightning bubble.
+    - Test star bubble: When a launched bubble touches a star bubble, I expect all bubbles with the same color as the launched bubble to disappear.
+    - Test magnetic bubble: When a launched bubble goes nearby a magnetic bubble, I expect magnetic bubbles will attract the launched bubbles, whose force is inverse proportional to the square of the distance between them.
+        - I expect magnetic bubbles to lose magnetism when they fall down.
+        - I expect magnetic bubbles to not attract falling bubbles (no matter whether they themselves are falling).
+    - Test chaining effect:
+        - I expect any special bubble itself removed by the special effect of another special bubble will be triggered;
+        - I expect the same-type neighbors of a special bubble being triggered will also be triggered.
+    - Test non-snapping bubbles:
+        - I expectnon-snapping bubbles to have a purple border.
+        - I expect they will not snap to the standard cells.
+Instead, they will stop immediately after they touch any other bubbles.
+        - I expect they are also normal color bubbles.
+They can also be removed when forming a connected same-color group of at least 3.
+        - I expect any later launched bubbles which touch it will also become non-snapping.
 - Test settings screen
     - I expect the background music checkbox to be initially checked and the background music is playing.
     - When clicking on the checkbox, I expect the checkbox to be unchecked and the music pauses.